-Wake Forest University’s bands have a rich history full of change and growth, which first began with 11 founding students in 1903.
-These foundations are still strong today in The Spirit of the Old Gold and Black (SOTOGAB).
-Many people have shaped this outstanding athletic program.
+Wake Forest University’s bands have a rich history full of change and growth.
+Founded in 1903 with 11 students, our traditions are still strong today in the Spirit of the Old Gold and Black (SOTOGAB).
+Many people have shaped this outstanding athletic band program.

 Over time, the SOTOGAB has become a close-knit family of students that perform the best of music and depend on one other.
-In order to continue our excellence, the Kappa Zeta Chapter of Kappa Kappa Psi (a national honorary band fraternity) was re-charted in 2010 with assistance from Ron Payne after being inactive for 10 years.
-Kappa Kappa Psi has assisted SOTOGAB in many ways and will continue to further the band program’s progress for years to come.
+In order to continue our excellence, the Kappa Zeta Chapter of Kappa Kappa Psi, National Honorary Band Fraternity, was re-charted in 2010 after being inactive for 10 years.
+Kappa Kappa Psi has assisted the SOTOGAB in many ways and will continue to further the band program’s progress for years to come.